douglaseel/vp8-frame-inspector/inspector/README.md

   --stdout                              Send the inspector results to stdout
 ```

-**IMPORTANT**: the path in `--outputPath` option should already exist and the user that will run the tool should have permission to write there.
+**IMPORTANT**: the path in `--outputPath` option should already exist and the user should has write permission.
 You must not add the `/` in the end of the path.

 ### a.
 Realtime analysis